nightroman/Invoke-Build/Tasks/Extends/README.md

 For example, the path `"main::.\src\.build.ps1"` tells to extend the script `.\src\.build.ps1` and rename its tasks using the prefix `main::`, so that the original task `Build` becomes `main::Build`.

+Tasks with existing prefixes, i.e. names containing `::` are not renamed.
+The idea is having some tasks with known stable names used as common in extended scripts.

 ## The default task